 Upon the mainly southern-side of the stone is a cluster of cup-marks with several on the edges of the rock, most of which are probably natural, or naturally affected.
 The main cluster of cups—about eight in all—have differing levels of erosion, suggesting differing periods of execution.
 The most obvious cup is the deep one near the middle of the stone; a group of 3-4 very eroded ones are closer to the edge; and 2-3 three others of varying shallow depths can be seen.
 One of the cups at the edge of the rock also seems to have been partly worked.

-The Cross was close to the Tudor era Byrnand Hall which stood on the north side of the High Street.
-The Hall was demolished around 1780, and replaced by the present building, now a political club.
-The Cross was taken down around the same time, so we’re fortunate to have a contemporary sketch.
+This long lost Cross could once be seen close to the Tudor era Byrnand Hall, which stood on the north side of the High Street.
+The Hall was demolished around 1780, and replaced by the present building, which is now a political club.
+The Cross was taken down around the same time, so we’re very fortunate to have a contemporary sketch.